What you need to know about Maine’s new mask guidelines

-Gov. Janet Mills announced Wednesday that Maine will follow updated federal guidance on mask-wearing, recommending the use of face coverings regardless of vaccination status in places where COVID-19 transmission is higher.
+Gov. Janet Mills announced Wednesday that Maine will follow updated federal guidance on masks, recommending the use of face coverings regardless of vaccination status in places where COVID-19 transmission is higher.

 The U.S. Centers for Disease Control and Prevention is recommending universal masking in counties that are seeing substantial virus transmission, defined as 50 new virus cases per 100,000 people in the past week.
 It comes nearly two months after Maine lifted its mask requirement for vaccinated people, although unvaccinated people were still recommended to use face coverings.